Berghopper/GAPGOM/README.md

 - Please keep them small and managable :).
 Also please make sure your PR version complies with all of Bioconductors package submission guidelines.

-# Feature roadplan
+# Feature roadplan and versions

 Here the roadplan of features is described with any upcoming/planned features.
 ETA's will not be provided, already implemented features will be ticked off.
-Only major features will be listed here, for further details on package development, instead, refer to the [NEWS.md](NEWS.md) file.
+Only major features will be listed here, for further details on package development history, instead, refer to the [NEWS.md](NEWS.md) file.

 Note: list is subject to changes and is not necessarily definetive.